-Cannabinoids may help slow the growth of skin cells and help to reduce their accumulation on the skin's surface.
+In people with psoriasis, skin cells reproduce too quickly.
+Cannabinoids may slow the growth of skin cells and reduce their accumulation on the skin's surface.

-A 2007 study found that cannabinoids slow the growth of cells called keratinocytes in the outer layer of the skin.
-For this reason, a review done in 2016 suggested that cannabis may be a useful treatment for psoriasis.
+In 2007, a study found that the cannabinoids delta-9-tetrahydrocannabinol, cannabidiol, cannabinol, and cannabigerol appeared to slow the growth of cells called keratinocytes in the outer layer of the skin.
+The researchers proposed that these substances could play a role in treating psoriasis.

 One of the most painful symptoms of psoriasis is the cracking and subsequent bleeding of the affected skin patches.

 In the future, treatments involving cannabinoids could help heal the open sores that psoriasis causes.